hazelcast/hazelcast/hazelcast-documentation/src/MultiMap.md

 ## MultiMap

-`MultiMap` is a specialized map where you can store multiple values under a single key.
+Hazelcast `MultiMap` is a specialized map where you can store multiple values under a single key.
 Just like any other distributed data structure implementation in Hazelcast, `MultiMap` is distributed and thread-safe.

-`MultiMap` is not an implementation of `java.util.Map` due to the difference in method signatures.
-It supports most features of `IMap` except for indexing, predicates and MapLoader/MapStore.
-Yet, like `java.util.Map`, entries are almost evenly distributed onto all cluster members.
+Hazelcast `MultiMap` is not an implementation of `java.util.Map` due to the difference in method signatures.
+It supports most features of Hazelcast Map except for indexing, predicates and MapLoader/MapStore.
+Yet, like Hazelcast Map, entries are almost evenly distributed onto all cluster members.
 When a new member joins the cluster, the same ownership logic used in the distributed map applies.

 ### Sample MultiMap Code